mobarski/vimes2/README.md

 - Indirect and direct threading are twice as fast as switch-based dispatch.

+- The performance of C programs compiled with Zig is similar to that of programs compiled with gcc (±20%).

 - Nim's {.computedGoto.} pragma resulted in 10% slower code.

+- Translation of machine code into C results in **extremely** fast execution but the return from the procedure call is a bit tricky.

+- Zig acting as a C compiler outshines gcc in optimization of the translated machine code.